That's what I figured.

 So now you know everything!

 Pretty much what I thought as well.
 However, from what we were told in a phd application information session, they don't really care how famous the guy is, as long as he/she did a good phd.
-For instance, my certain letter of recommendation writer is a Harvard PhD, as well as a potential one.
+For instance, my certain LOR writer is a Harvard PhD, as well as a potential one.
 Although they're quite unknown, they both know what it takes to do a top PhD, as so are quite credible

 It seems to me that everything on your CV is a necessary condition for entry to the top ten but not sufficient.
 Especially for internationals and at the top 5.
-The letter of recommendation is by far the most important aspect.
+The LOR is by far the most important aspect.
 However, it is non trivial to get somebody credible to stick his/her neck out for you, but then again getting a chance to show your stuff to such a person is in some way determined by luck.

 Not sure where italos is hanging out on the weekends but hes had more top economist face time than I expect to get during my entire phd.